 Newsy and KyCIR investigate how Louisville, Ky., went from a national leader for police reform, to the face of a national movement protesting police.

 Newsy tracks the election process through the eyes of a Virginia County Registrar, who is working through unprecedented circumstances to ensure a fair and accurate election in her county.

 The abortion pill has been one of the Food and Drug Administration’s most restricted drugs on the market despite a better safety record than penicillin and Viagra.

 A Newsy/USA TODAY investigation finds dentists pressured to hit aggressive revenue goals, leading to claims of unneeded drilling.

 A Newsy investigation discovered hundreds of Puerto Rico public schools stuck in a state of disrepair.

-A Newsy investigation discovered an unusual lack of safety rules and standards for the design and manufacture of electric scooters, despite reports of injuries related to the devices.
+A Newsy investigation finds safety rules and standards lacking for electric scooters despite reports of injuries.

 The opioid epidemic has spread across the United States and shows no indication of slowing down.
-The President's Commission on Combating Drug Addiction and the Opioid Crisis is set to release its final report and recommendations in early October.
 Newsy looks at who is trying to solve it and how.